 If you have a choice between two dark-green, bushy little seedlings, only one of which is in flower, take the other one.
 This runs against most people’s instincts, but the reasoning is sound.

 You don’t want a plant that’s in a hurry to grow up.
 A plant that starts producing fruit before it’s well-established can be seriously out of whack with its own growing needs.

 Sometimes such a plant will produce one fruit cluster and then try to go back to its vegetable childhood, and not produce another flower for weeks.

 Select one or two things that can function as a “bottom line,” and base your choice of varieties on these.

-- Do you need all your tomatoes to ripen in mid-August, when you have a week off work to can them?
-(Then you need a determinate variety and, if you live in a climate with a short summer, you’ll need an early starter which was planted sometime in February or March.)
+- Do you need all your tomatoes to ripen in mid-August when you have a week off work to can them?
+(Then you need a determinate variety and, if you live in a climate with a short summer, you’ll need an early starter that was planted sometime in February or March.)

 - Do you have only a couple of barrels or baskets to grow them?
 Then the key is a variety that can grow in a confined space.

 - Does your patio only get sun in the afternoon?
 You’ll need a variety that will tolerate shade.

 - Do you have a long but cool growing season?
 Try one of the varieties listed on this site under Cooler Climates.

 Take these key points to a sympathetic, knowledgeable nurseryman, and leave with the plants he hands you.
 Or click on any of the links here to get your seeds shipped directly to you.